-So after a few summers of hit or miss produce, we decided to forgo the CSA in favor of weekly trips to our local farmers market to select items that everyone will actually eat.
-I found that if I go with more familiar squash varietals like zucchini, my family will usually eat it without complaint.
+So after a few summers of hit or miss produce, we decided to forgo the CSA.
+Instead opting for weekly trips to a local farmers market to select items that everyone will actually eat.
+I found that if I go with more familiar squash varietals my family will usually eat it without complaint.
 Usually.
 Of course, they still prefer zucchini in cake form, I am able to expand their horizons toward the savory side if I add enough dairy products.
 Because everything is better with a sprinkling of cheese on top!

 Summer Vegetable Gratin is a vegetable-laden dish that my family loves.
 As with many gratin dishes, cheese is involved.

 Food Dork Trivia Alert: Gratin, coming from the French word for “grated,” a classic gratin is vegetable topped with either grated bread crumbs and/or cheese that is browned in the oven.
 A recipe including term “gratin” refers to the technique of topping a vegetable with something browned on top.
 We Americans tend to refer to something as “au gratin” as “with cheese,” such as au gratin potatoes, when in actually the term au gratin pertains to anything served with something grated on top.